-Non-folding footrests must have an end (plug) which is permanently fixed, made of aluminium, plastic, Teflon® or an equivalent type material (minimum radius 8 mm).
+Non-folding footrests must be sealed at the end with a plug.
+The plug must be permanently fixed, made of aluminium, plastic, Teflon® or an equivalent type material (minimum radius 8 mm).
 The plug surface must be designed to reach the widest possible area.
-The chief scrutineer has the right to refuse any plug not satisfying this safety aim.
+The chief technical steward has the right to refuse any plug not satisfying this safety aim.